lehmannro/soundboard/README.rst

   python soundboard.py my_videos.cfg

 In this interactive terminal application, you have to press any one *hotkey* and the corresponding video will start.
+It can happen that some videos get assigned a different hotkey than the one you defined:  If two entries share the same hotkey, the later one will be automatically reassigned another free hotkey.
+If you want to disable that behaviour, supply ``--no-resolve`` to the application.

 The following programs will be run as external processes, so you need to have them available on your system:

 :Dependencies:
   - `mplayer <https://mplayerhq.hu>`_